NAU-ACM/SecurityPlusExam_Study_Guide/README.md

 We followed Darril Gibson's book, CompTIA Security+ Get Certificate Ahead.
 Topics are covered by NAU ACM Cyber Security Lab members.

-**However,this guideline specifically prepared for the Security Plus Exam, you can learn basicsd of Network Security.**
+**However,this guideline specifically prepared for the Security Plus Exam, you can learn basics of Network Security.**
 The guideline covers the topics as below:

   -Mastering Security Basics Understanding Core Security Goals